open-telemetry/opentelemetry-specification/specification/common/attribute-requirement-level.md

 Instrumentations SHOULD add the attribute by default if it's readily available and can be [efficiently populated](#performance-suggestions).
 Instrumentations MAY offer a configuration option to disable Recommended attributes.

-Instrumentations that decide not to populate `Recommended` attributes due to [performance](#performance-suggestions), security, privacy, or other consideration by default, SHOULD allow for opting in to emitting them as defined for the `Opt-In` requirement level if the attributes are logically applicable.
+Instrumentations that decide not to populate `Recommended` attributes due to [performance](#performance-suggestions), security, privacy, or other consideration by default, SHOULD allow for users to opt-in to emit them as defined for the `Opt-In` requirement level (if the attributes are logically applicable).

 ## Opt-In